-Please send all items to school as they will be collected by teacher at the beginning of the year and distributed as required.
+Please send all items to school as they will be collected by the teacher at the beginning of the year and distributed as required.

 These stationery items are not intended to last the entire year and parents will be required to purchase additional items throughout the year as needed by the students.

-Please Note: (a) NO CORRECTING FLUID is to be brought into the school. (b) NO METAL OR METAL-EDGED RULERS are to be brought to school
+(a) Please Note: (b) NO METAL OR METAL-EDGED RULERS are to be brought to school

-Year 5/6 - Booklist
+Year 6 - Booklist

 - 10 A4 96 page Exercise Books

 - 2 A4 Botany Book

 - 4 A4 Math Grid Books (10mm grid)

-- 1 Large plastic zip file see image
+- 1 Large plastic zip file see image .

 - 2 Display Folders

 - 1 Pencil case

 - 12 HB pencils

 - 1 Wooden Ruler

 - 1 Sharpener

 - 4 Erasers

 - 2 Blue pens

 - 2 Red pens

 - 4 Glue sticks

 - 1 Pair scissors

 - 1 Pkt colour pencils

 - 1 Pkt felt pens

 - 4 Highlighters

 - 4 Whiteboard Markers

 - 1 Recorder (unless student already has one)

-- Set of Headphones (cheap options can be purchased at discount stores such as Kmart, Wayne's World or Crazy Clarke's) NEW STUDENTS ONLY
+- 1 Set of Headphones (cheap options can be purchased at discount stores such as Kmart or Wayne's World) NEW STUDENTS ONLY

 - 1 Library Bag

 - 1 USB stick clearly labelled